The idea for this article was born from a conversation with a salesman. However, it got me thinking about how I would feel if I could not travel.

 He asked: “How you would feel if you could not travel anymore?”.
 For some reason, it was hard to answer.
-I stood there trying to find the correct word.
+I stood there trying to find the correct words.
 I just said: “Sad”.
 The vendor asked me: “What else?”.
 Again, it was taking me too long to answer.
 The guy helped me out a little bit and suggested: “Angry, devastated, undeserved, irritated, distressed”.

 I really, really believe you cannot take travel away from a person who loves to explore and discover.
 There are millions of ways to fulfill the wanderlust craving.
-So, don’t come and tell me that “real” travel is restricted to certain countries, resorts or experiences.
+So, don’t come and tell me that “real” travel is restricted to certain countries, resorts, or experiences.
 Travel opportunities are accessible to anyone (look around, you don’t even have to go far) and are not restricted for a few.

 Some want to make us believe travel will magically make us happy.
-When have you seen travel advertisement with sad people?
+When have you seen travel advertisements with sad people?
 But this is not always true.
 The occasional vacation or the round the world trip will not necessarily heal all your sorrows.
 If you want to travel, do it (and consider why you do it).
 But don’t let anyone tell you how to feel in a situation (or how this or that situation is going to change your life).
 You can decide what is good for you.

 I believe travel can help you grow in many ways.
 However, I value other things more than travel.
-I have God, my family and friends (and I have life itself).
+I have God, my family, and friends (and I have life itself).
 I have a happy life and I don’t try to fill holes in it with travel.
 I like to see like this: I live, I love, I travel.
 In that exact order.

-Undeserved?
-I don’t know about you but I don’t want to see travel as something I do once in a blue moon, something I give myself to feel better about my life or something I do to feel above others.
+I don’t want to see travel as something I do once in a blue moon, something I give myself to feel better about my life, or something I do to feel above others.
 I want to see travel as an integral part of my life, as something I practice often, as something to share with others.
 I love life, enjoy every minute of it and travel is just one of the things I practice to explore different aspects of it.

 Ok, so now you can see why it was so difficult for me to answer the question.
 Maybe I have complicated thoughts.
 I don’t know.